Lizzie Esau: Artistry

 Esau's early works were inspired by Imogen Heap, while "Haven't You Heard" was inspired by Heap and by Phoebe Bridgers' "Kyoto".
 She cited Heap and Dave as influences in November 2020.
 "Bitter Weather"'s verses were inspired by Clairo, Loyle Carner, and Tom Misch, while its choruses were inspired by Wolf Alice and Royal Blood.
-"Bleak Sublime" was inspired by the murder of Sarah Everard and the activist speeches she heard while she was at university, while "Wait Too Late" was inspired by The Stone Roses's "Fools Gold".
+"Stay on the phone" was inspired by the murder of Sarah Everard and the activist speeches she heard while she was at university, while "Wait Too Late" was inspired by The Stone Roses's "Fools Gold".
 She cited Wolf Alice, Nothing but Thieves, Holly Humberstone, Beabadoobee, and Little Simz as influences in September 2021 and Wolf Alice, Beabadoobee, and Radiohead in January 2023, although by May 2024 she was citing Wolf Alice, Foals, The Killers, Kings of Leon, and Florence and the Machine.
 The month after, she wrote that several of her songs were inspired by Mazzy Star's "Fade into You", Pixies's "Debaser", and Wolf Alice's "Beautifully Unconventional".
 Michael O'Neill of Narc wrote in June 2021 that her works traversed "piano ballads, spoken word, indie pop, and R&B", while her music was described as "alternative rock" by Graeme Smith of York Calling in April 2023 and by Kieran Rogers of Clout in January 2024.